gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 The nature and extent of the Identity Information collected are determined by the OP's policies and the authentication requirements of the Relying Party (RP).

 If no interaction is required, or the End-User successfully completes the required interaction, the OP continues processing the Authentication Request.
-If the End-User declines or fails to provide sufficient information, the OP MUST return error response as defined in (#authentication-request-error-response).
+If the End-User declines or fails to provide sufficient information, the OP MUST return an error response as defined in (#authentication-request-error-response).

 ## Authentication Request Acknowledgment